 Reviewers must disclose any remaining interests in the ‘Confidential' section of the review form.
 Editors and reviewers must disclose any prior discussions with the authors.

 WAS Science Nature (WASSN) is free to read.
 Accepted manuscripts will be published FOR FREE until June 30, 2022.
 The APC will be $150 per item starting July 2022, and this fee covers the journal's manuscript processing and publication expenses.

 WAS publisher will judge any plagiarism complaint.
 Editor, reviewer, or editor identifies plagiarism at any step of the article process - before or after acceptance, editing, or page proofing.
 We will notify the authors and ask them to change the content or cite the sources.
 If more than 25% of the content is plagiarised, the article may be rejected and the author informed.

 WHEN DOES THE PLAGIARISM CHECK DONE?

-All the submitted manuscripts for publication are checked for plagiarism after submission and before starting review.
+All papers submitted for publication will be verified for plagiarism before review.

 HOW IS PLAGIARISM HANDLED?